OnFireByte/Go-ThaiNum/readme.md

 # Go-ThaiNum

-**Are you convervative?
+**Are you conservative?
 Wanna use Thai numerals everywhere even coding?
 Good!**

 This package will allow you to convert Thai numerals string to integer and float numbers type and vice versa.